aaronjwood/PortAuthority/README.md

 It requires extremely limited permissions since it only needs to interact with your network.
 The internals are designed to take advantage of today's modern phones/tablets with multiple cores to ensure you can scan your network as fast as possible.
 This means that lower end devices may struggle a bit with port scans.

+## How are scans so fast?

+This application makes *heavy* use of threading.
+Because most of the operations performed are I/O bound a lot more threads can be used than the number of cores on a device.
+In fact, one of the most intensive parts of the application is updating the UI during scans.
+This has gone through many optimizations but still remains a bit of a hotspot.

 ## I have a lower end and/or older device, will this work?

 Absolutely!
 Just lower the number of threads that are used for port scans in the settings.

 ## Donate